markspan/PolarBand2lsl/README.md

 You can record the stream with [Labrecorder](https://github.com/labstreaminglayer/App-LabRecorder/releases)

-a sample script for peak detection is also provided.
+A sample script for peak detection is also provided.
 Based on [Matlab Documentation](https://nl.mathworks.com/help/wavelet/ug/r-wave-detection-in-the-ecg.html])
+This script uses the xdf import module of LabStreamingLayer (https://github.com/xdf-modules/xdf-Matlab), and the 'findpeaks' function from the MATLAB Signal Processing Toolbox

 # Stolen from:
 [Pareeknikhil](https://towardsdatascience.com/creating-a-data-stream-with-polar-device-a5c93c9ccc59)